oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-11-version.md

 ```

 The goal of this structure is to provide additional information to the end user whether a new comparison with the asset database is needed.
-The "public API" in regards to CSAF is the CSAF document with its structure and content.
+The "public API" in regard to CSAF is the CSAF document with its structure and content.
 This results in the following rules:

 1. A normal version number MUST take the form `X.Y.Z` where `X`, `Y`, and `Z` are non-negative integers, and MUST NOT contain leading zeroes.